 In 1839, French feminist and author George Sand wrote a play called Gabriel, in which she describes what happens to her heroine’s dreams of soaring with wings, like a female Icarus, as she tries to ascend above her accepted role.
 She encounters une voûte de cristal impénétrable, or an impenetrable crystal vault.
 Her wings collapse and she falls under the weight of the crystal closing in around her head.
 Are modern women undergoung the same trap?

 Today, we modern day heroines may no longer feel encumbered by the crystal vault, but in its place is a sleek, paper thin, invisible glass ceiling that is just as impenetrable as we attempt to reach beyond the limits of our accepted roles.

 Can we shatter the glass ceiling and soar high?
 The answer is yes.
 We have come a long way since 1939.
-More women today are in leadership positions than even a decade ago.
+Females occupy more leadership positions today than a decade ago.
 In 1998 there was only one female CEO on the Fortune 500 list, and in 2008, there were 12, and today, we have a record 33 women CEOs on that list.
 The steady increase in the number of female CEOs represents progress, although the fact that women still represent only 6.6% of all Fortune 500 CEOs means there is more work to do.

 All in all, we have made progress, but we still have miles more to go, and light years more if you consider the number of women of South Asian origin.